yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Bonus Problem: Reflection (3 Bonus Points) ###
 Please answer the following questions:

-* How many hours did you spend on each problem of this problem set?
+1. How many hours did you spend on each problem of this problem set?
-* In retrospect, what could you have done better to reduce the time you spent solving this problem set?
+2. In retrospect, what could you have done better to reduce the time you spent solving this problem set?
-* What could the CS3217 teaching staff have done better to improve your learning experience in this problem set?
+3. What could the CS3217 teaching staff have done better to improve your learning experience in this problem set?

-Submit the answer to this question at the end of `design.txt`. **(3 bonus points)**
+Your answers to these questions should be appended at the end of `design.txt`.

 Section 3 - Grading and Submission
 --